priyanshu-rawat-2205/tsdocker-client/README.md

 # TSDOCKER-CLIENT

 A lightweight and extensible TypeScript library for communicating with the Docker Remote API.
-Built using [Undici](https://undici.nodejs.org/) for efficient HTTP requests and designed for use in Node.js applications.

 ## Features